WilsonLe/nextjs-blog-template/README.md

 # How to deploy

 The easiest way to deploy and host NextJS application is by using [Vercel](https://vercel.com).
+Here is the link on how to deploy a NextJS project on Vercel: [Deploying Your Next.js Project with Vercel](https://vercel.com/guides/deploying-nextjs-with-vercel#step-2:-deploying-your-next.js-project-with-vercel).

 However, if you wish you deploy on your own server, you can build and deploy with the following commands:

 1. Build production-ready NextJS application